ssbc/ssb-group-exclusion-spec/README.md

 `H` but `I` "succeeded" `G`.
 Similarly, `G` "preceded" `I`.
 A sequence of epochs up until epoch zero is called a "precedence chain".

+Preference:

+* Epoch `H` is said to be "preferred over" epoch `G` if `H` is where new discussions should take place among the remaining members.

 Forked epochs:

 * Whenever there are two epochs such that one of them is not preceded by the